Women are much more sensitive about their weight than men on college.

 Usually it's the other way around.

-Usually the New York Times runs a story, and everybody else in the drive-by media picks it up.
+Usually the New York Times runs a story and everybody else in the drive-by media picks it up.

-This time, These things are only separated by one day.
+This time, these things are only separated by one day.

 There's probably part of an organized campaign to run this story throughout the media.

-enthusiasm, but GOP has its machine, i.e., efficiency.
+Democrats have intensity, i.e., enthusiasm, but GOP has its machine, i.e., efficiency.

 Same story.

-Different people talk to, same story.
+Different people talk to.

 Fear, though, is the central theme of both stories.